MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-high-availability-infrastructure-wsfc-shared-disk.md

 - In the Azure portal, on the **Parameters** blade, in the **SYSTEMAVAILABILITY** box, select **HA**.

-  ![Figure: Set SAP high-availability Azure Resource Manager parameters][sap-ha-guide-figure-3000]
+  ![Figure 1: Set SAP high-availability Azure Resource Manager parameters][sap-ha-guide-figure-3000]

-_**Figure:** Set SAP high-availability Azure Resource Manager parameters_
+_**Figure 1:** Set SAP high-availability Azure Resource Manager parameters_

   The templates create: